emersyx/emersyx/README.md

 # emersyx [![Build Status][build-img]][build-url] [![Go Report Card][gorep-img]][gorep-url] [![GoDoc][godoc-img]][godoc-url]

-This is the main repository of the emersyx project.
-The repository contains the code for the emersyx core, the APIs for the officially supported services and the code for the events router.
+Welcome to the main repository of the emersyx project.
+In this repository you can find the implementation of the emersyx core and router.
+There are the two main components on which everything else relies.

+In addition, you can also find the APIs for the officially supported services.

 [build-img]: https://travis-ci.org/emersyx/emersyx.svg?branch=master
 [build-url]: https://travis-ci.org/emersyx/emersyx